Updated: Oct 14, 2022

 If the tooth in question is a back tooth, you may be less concerned about whether or not you have a temporary crown covering it.
 Other people usually don't see your back teeth so it is not a cosmetic concern.
 You can most likely go about your day without a temporary crown on the back tooth and no one would even notice.

-The photo above is just to demonstrate to you, how in order to see the furthest back teeth your dentist needs to pull your cheeks away.
 If your cheeks didn't get pulled out of the way, you wouldn't even be able to see the teeth in the back.
 This is what prevents it from becoming a cosmetic concern.

 Last but not least, this is of course only if that back tooth doesn't bother you without a temporary.
 If it is sensitive you may want to try gluing it back on or going back in to see your dentist.

 Permanent crown appointment is in less than 2 weeks

 If you already have your permanent crown appointment scheduled and it is not too far away, you can probably make it through without a temporary.
 It may be a little bit of an inconvenience to not have a temp but if it's only for a short while you'll be okay.

 Inversely, if your next appointment was months away then it may not be the brightest idea to go without the temporary for such a long time.
 Something could happen to the tooth since there is no protection on it.

 The farther away your appointment is, the more chances of something bad happening to your unprotected tooth increases.
 Inversely, the same could be said for appointments right around the corner.
 The less you have to wait the less chances of something to happen to it.